Monaco

 La Condamine Automobile Museum

 Monaco has a lot to offer car lovers, including this museum.
-Here, on an area of 5,000 square metres, around 100 automobiles are exhibited that originate from the estate of Prince Rainier III.
-Among the exhibits are state cars and racing cars that were used in the Monte Rally and the Monaco Grand Prix.
+On an area of 5,000 square metres, around 100 automobiles originating from the estate of Prince Rainier III are exhibited.
+Among the exhibits are state cars and racing cars used in the Monte Rally and the Monaco Grand Prix.

 The museum is located on the Terrasses de Fontvielle above the shopping centre.
 There is also a multi-storey car park under the shopping centre of the Fontvieille district.